kocierik/Instagram-Bot/README.md

 # IG
 Instagram
-create an automatic account,     log in with an account,      follow a user
+create an automatic account,     log in with an account,      follow a user, register an account